Zemdomu/ZemDomu-action/README.md

 - uses: Zelcus/ZemDomu-mono/packages/Zemdomu-Actions@main
   with:
     files: "**/*.{html,jsx,tsx}"
+    # Optional: emit warnings instead of failing on issues
+    warningOnly: "false"
 ```

 For local development inside this monorepo you can reference the action by path: